Treatz/phiction_phreak/README.md

 ## Motivation

 Phiction Phreak was created because I wanted to write a novel and thought the best way to start would be to read everything I could get my hands on.
-I saved little pieces of the books and over time they became a database, so I could always fall back on it when writing my own fiction.
+I saved little pieces of what I read and over time they became a database, so I could always fall back on it when writing my own fiction.

 ## Installation